Autism Forward grant holder mentored by Ros Evans (Surrey)

 Feedback from Autism Forward grant holder mentored by Faraday Fearnside (Plymouth)

 The time that I have had with my mentor has been amazing; she has helped me so much, she has made me see that I am a lot of capable than I thought originally, and she has helped uncover the tools that I need in order to succeed.
-Mentoring has definitely had a very
+Mentoring has definitely had a very positive impact on my life, I am now in a much better place than I was 2 years ago.

 Eliza Reynolds: Photographer

+Autism Forward Beneficiary mentored by Faraday Fearnside (Plymouth): Photography is more than just capturing a moment in time; it’s about experiencing the energy and the beauty of the world.
+Photography has always been a part of my life in some way, but my passion for photography really started to grow, about 10 years ago.
+A friend introduced me to not only how to use a camera, but how much enjoyment there is in taking photos of the world around us and from then I was hooked.
+I have tried many different jobs, and passions and started a few different career paths.
+But I have always come back to photography.
+Instead of writing myself off because of my Asperger’s, through photography I have been able to see myself and my uniqueness in a positive way, it is something to be celebrated and is something good.
+My photography has provided me with light in my darkest times and opened opens my eyes to how incredible, intricate and colourful our world is.
+When I take photographs, the phrase ‘beauty is in the eye of the beholder’ has so much significance for me.
+Unused, meaningless objects are created into a works of art that speak to the soul and helps people see life in a different way.
 Photography challenges me to step outside my comfort zone pushing me to explore places I have never been, and to meet people I normally would not socialise with.
 I have experienced more people, places and things the past few years with a camera round my neck than I have for most of my life.
 I have travelled to Sweden to photograph the Northern Lights, photographed New Year and LGBT events, I have photographed fire breathers, the stars in the sky through Astro Photography, animals at the zoo and in nature and taken photographs of many people, places and things on my travels.Through my photography, I can also express my passion for highlighting issues around mental health, hidden disabilities and LBGTQ+, rather than using my voice alone.
 Photography has enabled me to show my vulnerabilities and express my emotions because of the mindful nature of it – concentrating on the here and now.
 I am so grateful to have found something I love to do and be part of, so that I can not only have as a hobby but to turn into a career and share it with the world.
+The mentoring with Autism Forward has helped me to recognise my talent and creativity and given me confidence to pursue it.
+Working with my mentor Faraday has challenged and encouraged me to be true to myself and to work towards where my talent lies.
+She has helped me to see things differently and see my own talent, rather than just ticking the box and taking a job for the sake of it.
+I believe it is important to choose a career option that is suited to who you are, and not let our Asperger’s or society hold us back.
+My website will be live soon – the website address is: www.elizareynoldsphotography.co.uk Instagram – @ERPhotography20 Facebook – Eliza Reynolds Photography

 Feedback from Autism Forward grant holder mentored by Karen-Anne Manghan (Brighton)

+Karen is an excellent mentor who has supported me better than I could have hoped for over this last year.
+She has supported me in a range of areas from getting PIP and going through that entire process as well as with support moving jobs and helping me cope with a deteriorating living situation.
+I feel better able to cope with stressful events although not fully confident in this area but that has more to do with me than the excellent and outstanding support I have received from Karen.
 The support offered by Karen has made a huge difference in my life and general wellbeing.
 My only issue is that there isn’t more funding available for more autistic adults in the local area to access services like the one provided by Autism Forward.
 The support provided by Karen has and will continue to help autistic adults navigate a world not built for them and to live fully independently.
 I would not be in employment or a comfortable living situation or decent financial position if it were not for the support provide by Karen.
 Only negative feedback would be there isn’t enough funding for everyone, I really feel so many others could benefit massively from the support provided by the mentors at Autism Forward, especially Karen.

 Feedback from Ky, an Autism Forward grant holder mentored by Abbey Townend of Matthew’s Hub (Hull)